 Tax Court Lawyers in Milford

-U.S. tax courts are unique in that individuals who are not licensed to practice law in Delaware, or any other U.S. jurisdiction, are permitted to represent clients before tax court.
-Non-lawyers who want to practice before the Tax Court do have to take an exam demonstrating that they have a good familiarity of tax law.
-Normally, non-lawyers who practice before the tax courts are experienced accountants.
+U.S. tax courts are distinct in that individuals who are not licensed to practice law in New Hampshire, or any other U.S. jurisdiction, are allowed to represent clients before tax court.
+Non-lawyers who want to practice before the Tax Court do have to take an exam demonstrating that they have a good knowledge of tax law.
+Typically, non-lawyers who practice before the tax courts are experienced accountants.
 However, licensed attorneys can practice before tax courts without taking the special exam.

-Do I Need a Milford, Delaware Tax Attorney?
+Do I Need a Milford, New Hampshire Tax Attorney?

 Federal law allows some non-lawyers to represent people before U.S. Tax Courts.
 Nonetheless, the tax laws are very convoluted.
 In fact, most tax attorneys don't practice any other area of law.

 If you are going to tax court, it should be discernible by now that you should seek the advice and assistance of a good Milford, New Hampshire tax lawyer.
 This is not a knock against the non-lawyers who are licensed to practice before tax court; the vast majority of them are perfectly competent.
 However, if a licensed attorney seriously mishandles your case, you will have a great deal of legal recourse against them, more so than with a non-attorney.